Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: A Linear Regression Perspective of Decision Trees

+To measure the importance of each feature in CART as well as other tree-based algorithms (e.g., XGBoost \citep{chen2016xgboost}), the mean decrease in impurity (MDI) is often computed.
+Specifically, for each $k = 1, \ldots, p$, the MDI of feature $X_{k}$ is defined as the weighted average of impurity decreases across all splits that split on $X_{k}$:

-where $\splits^{(k)}$ is the subset of splits in $\splits$ that split on the feature $X_{k}$ and $\node(s)$ is the node being split by a split $s$.
-For RFs, the MDI of feature $X_{k}$ is the mean across all trees in the ensemble.
+where $\splits^{(k)} \subseteq \splits$ is the subset of splits that split on the feature $X_{k}$ and $\node(s)$ is the node being split by a split $s$.
+For RFs, the MDI of feature $X_{k}$ is the mean MDI across all CART models in the ensemble.